 We've built the world's most comprehensive career test.
 Our questionnaire measures over 180 traits to match you against 500+ careers.
 Our mission is to help you find your calling in life.Take the career test

-Auditors prepare and examine financial records.
+An auditor is someone who prepares and examines financial records.
 They ensure that financial records are accurate and that taxes are paid properly and on time.
 They assess financial operations and work to help ensure that organizations run efficiently.

 Would you make a good auditor?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.

-In addition to examining and preparing financial documentation, auditors must explain their findings.
-This includes face-to-face meetings with organization managers and individual clients and preparing written reports.
-Auditors typically do the following:
+In addition to examining and preparing financial documentation and written reports, auditors must explain their findings.
+This includes face-to-face meetings with organization managers and individual clients.

 Most auditors work in offices, although some work from home.
-Auditors may travel to their clients’ places of business.
+They may at times travel to their clients’ places of business.

 Internal auditors provide an independent and objective assessment of the effectiveness and efficiency of a company’s operations, specifically its internal control structure.

 As an auditor with your new CPA license in hand, you have a few options for finding a job.

 If you want the life of a professional auditor, be prepared!
 Know what you are getting yourself into.

 The following is a description of a busy season day as experienced by an Assurance Associate at one of the Big Four firms.